Here's everything you need to know about Islamic New Year 2020 and the next public holiday in Dubai

 Al Hijra, the Islamic New Year, is the next public holiday we will celebrate in the UAE.
-The holiday is expected to fall on Saturday 31st August 2019.
+The holiday will fall on Sunday 23rd August 2020.

 The Islamic New Year, which is officially known as Al Hijri, marks the beginning of a new Islamic calendar year which differs from the Gregorian calendar currently used in Western countries.

 The Islamic calendar is based on the lunar year, in which months are 29 or 30 days long, dependent on the moon sightings.
 Therefore, the Hijri year is shorter than the Gregorian solar year and dates differ from year to year.